 Hours: Monday to Friday 9am -5pm

-Translator service available for languages other than English – Phone: 13 14 50
+A Translator service is available for languages other than English – call 13 14 50.

 Or speak to a social worker at your treatment centre and they can refer you.